-You cannot be forced to pay for calls to anyone you have the right to call including your lawyer, your social worker or probation officer, your Court Appointed Special Advocate, your family members, the Ombudsman's office and Community Care Licensing.
-76 You also cannot be forced to pay for local telephone calls.
-77 This means that you should have access to a free phone.
+You cannot be forced to pay for calls to anyone you have the right to call including your lawyer, your social worker or probation officer, your Court Appointed Special Advocate, your family members, the Ombudsman's office and Community Care Licensing.75 You also cannot be forced to pay for local telephone calls.76 This means that you should have access to a free phone.
 Your caregiver can ask you to pay for long distance calls though.
-If you don't pay them back, they can take away your right to talk on the phone long distance to anyone except your lawyer, your social worker or probation officer, your Court Appointed Special Advocate, your family members, the Ombudsman's office and Community Care Licensing (remember, you can ALWAYS call these people).
-78 You also have a right to own a cell/mobile phone unless there is a court order stating otherwise.
-79
+If you don't pay them back, they can take away your right to talk on the phone long distance to anyone except your lawyer, your social worker or probation officer, your Court Appointed Special Advocate, your family members, the Ombudsman's office and Community Care Licensing (remember, you can ALWAYS call these people).77 You also have a right to own a cell/mobile phone unless there is a court order stating otherwise, but your caregiver does not have to pay for it.
+78 does not have to pay for it.